Best Treadmills for Your Home Gym Check Them Out

 Could Lead to Nutrient Deficiencies

-Could Interact With or Worsen Medical Conditions
+Could Interact With or Worsen Any Health Issues

 While high-protein diets are generally safe for healthy individuals, anyone with underlying health concerns should consult a healthcare professional before increasing protein intake through supplements.

-Final Thoughts: Guide to Protein Powder
+Guide to Protein Powder: Final Thoughts

-• Protein powder is a concentrated, convenient way to boost your daily intake—especially if you’re busy, active, or not in the mood to cook another protein-rich meal.
+• Protein powder is a concentrated, convenient way to boost your daily intake, especially if you’re busy, active, or not in the mood to cook another protein-rich meal.

 • Different types digest, mix, and taste differently.
 Whey absorbs fast, casein digests slowly, egg is clean and lean, and plant blends offer flexibility with varied textures and amino acid profiles.